pideck/pideck/soundcards.md

-Rega Fono Mini A2D | No suitable outputs from USB Reloop Digital Jockey 2 (not Interface Edition) | No suitable inputs Stanton Final Scratch ScratchAmp v2 | It's FireWire, not USB Traktor Audio 2 | No suitable inputs
+Rega Fono Mini A2D | No suitable outputs from USB Reloop Digital Jockey 2 (not Interface Edition) | No suitable inputs Stanton Final Scratch ScratchAmp v2 | It's FireWire, not USB Terratec PhonoPreAmp iVinyl | No suitable outputs from USB Traktor Audio 2 | No suitable inputs
 USB turntable built-in (generic) | No suitable outputs from USB